Art, Design and the Cultural Landscape.

 Cultural strategist & editorial director: Spinach

-At Spinach, I develop cultural positioning strategies and narratives that connect brands to contemporary discourse.
-This involves moving beyond traditional brand storytelling to identify where a company’s authentic heritage intersects with wider cultural conversations, then creating the frameworks, manifestos and editorial platforms that bring those connections to life.
+At Spinach Branding, I develop cultural positioning strategies for international brands including Campari, Maze Row, J Winery, Cowshed and Barking Riverside.
+I create manifestos, frameworks and strategic collaborations that connect brand heritage to contemporary cultural discourse, identifying where a company's authentic story intersects with wider conversations, then building the editorial platforms and partnerships that bring those connections to life.

-I edit Challengers, interviewing senior figures across branding, design and culture who have challenged their industries.
-These conversations explore how creative leadership shapes sectors and movements.
+I'm editorial director on Challengers, where I interview senior figures across branding, design and culture who have challenged their industries, exploring how creative leadership shapes sectors and movements.

 -